qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/gdal_analysis.rst

 Generates an aspect map from any GDAL-supported elevation raster.
 Aspect is the compass direction that a slope faces.
-The pixels will have a value from 0-360° measured in degress from north indicating the azimuth.
+The pixels will have a value from 0-360° measured in degrees from north indicating the azimuth.
 On the northern hemisphere, the north side of slopes is often shaded (small azimuth from 0°-90°), while the southern side receives more solar radiation (higher azimuth from 180°-270°).
 The algorithm is derived from the `GDAL DEM utility <http://www.gdal.org/gdaldem.html>`_ .